 Your standard tactical pen is made out of aerospace aluminum which is designed to be affordable, light and extremely durable.
 This is the material of choice for the basic 1100 series.

-The real kicker is the quality of material.
-There are well over a dozen types of aluminum on the market and unfortunately most manufacturers don’t specify which aluminum they are using.
+The real kicker is the quality of the material.
+There are well over a dozen types of aluminum on the market and unfortunately, most manufacturers don’t specify which aluminum they are using.
 That being said, it’s noticeable when you actually get one of these pens in your hands.
 The Benchmade brand is practically indestructible and I’ve never heard of anyone complain that they damaged their pen.
 Some of the cheaper brands are a lower quality aluminum and simply won’t stand up to combat or in the emergency situation.

-What The Hell Is Damasteel (Damascus Steel)?
+What Is The Hell Damasteel (Damascus Steel)?

 I have a background in materials engineering and I had never heard of Damacus steel before.
 Once I dug into the material a little bit I realized there was a great reason for this.
 Damascus steel is a material that was originally used for Middle Eastern sword making.
 It’s exact properties and manufacturing methods couldn’t be determined because there were so many variations of it.